Compare Popular Online Forensic Science Programs

 Step 1: Do I really want to work in forensic science?

 Before you get started, you will need to determine that this is the ideal career path for you.
 Since many are drawn to this field as a result of television shows such as CSI or Dexter, ask yourself if you truly are drawn to science.
 That is, do you enjoy the lab portion of your high school biology classes?
 Consider that you will spend the majority of your working hours staring through microscopes at tiny fibers, blood drops, or other tissue samples.
 The way these specialists are portrayed on television is not how they function in real life.
-You won’t spend your time in the field with officers, but rather in the lab with your fellow forensic experts.
+You won’t spend your time in the field with officers, but rather in the lab with your fellow forensic experts or gathering evidence from a scene after it has been secured by officers.

 Step 2: Bachelor's Degree